gilesknap/k3s-minecraft/useful/deployed/ingress-nginx/README.md

 and apparently not (no probably I never needed the port forward - unless I do want to expose services on the internet)

+## Next challenge
-**Next challenge** - how do I expose some services but not others?
+How do I expose some services but not others?
 I guess I could do filtering at the router - but it feels like k8s should be able to do this for me.
 Ingresses usually only work on 80 and 443 but maybe it is possible to set up >1 ingress with different ports?